mynameisming/about/README.md

 Demos are not only for showing off shiny UX.
 It’s valuable to see the new API in Postman or the new piece of sales collateral.
 I believe demos are the best way to drive progress, collaborate, celebrate, socialize and pressure test solutions to problems at any level  in any part of the product.

 ## My schedule:
-I’m usually in the office by 7:00am.
-I leave the office at 4:00pm.
-I do this because traffic is a waste of time for myself and the company and it works with my personal commitments.
-I don’t like to read messages outside of 7 - 4, but if something is urgent and important, I hope I am notified via SMS so I can help.
+I’m usually up by 4am so that I can lift heavy things in my garage.
+I do this so that by the time my two year old daughter comes in I can look like a model citizen and a champion against gravity.
+I don’t like to read messages outside of 8a - 6p, but if something is urgent and important, I hope I am notified via SMS so I can help.

 My calendar might look full, but if you need to talk to me, crash my calendar and I will try and make time for you.
-I do reserve time on the calendar for “thinking and creating”
+I do reserve time on the calendar for “thinking and creating.”

 ## My random facts:
 I was born in a cold desert in China and 20 years later I was attacked by a bear in Colorado.